PangestuJava/test-elisoft/README.md

 ### Download Project and Save Project in Locally

-### change the file named ".env.example" to ".env" and Email settings in ".env"
+### change the file named ".env.example" to ".env"

 ### Email settings and database in ".env"